srush/PyDecode/docs/source/api.rst

    project
    binarize

-These methods return data structures with useful information from the algorithm
+Using the corresponding data structures

 .. automodule:: pydecode.potentials